kimwalisch/primesieve/README.md

 bytes.

 ### Requirements

 primesieve is written in C++03 and includes C bindings for all of its functions so that it can easily be used in languages other than C++. primesieve compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
-The parallelization is implemented using OpenMP 2.0 or later.
+The parallelization is implemented using OpenMP (2.0 or later).
+If you have cloned or forked primesieve then you need to have installed the GNU Build System to build it.

-### Build instructions
+### Build instructions (Unix-like OSes)

 Download the latest release tarball from http://primesieve.org/downloads.
 On Unix-like operating systems you can then build and install primesieve using: